11 Best Universal Studios Japan Rides for Adults

 USJ Express Pass 4

-If you’re not sure whether an Express Pass is worth it or not, here are some queue times that we noted during our visit in February (off-season) when the park opened at 9am:
+If you’re not sure whether an Express Pass is worth it or not, here are the average queue times at Universal Japan throughout the year (expect higher in peak periods).

 Universal Studios Japan Opening Hours